-The Company must, in advance of the proposed key date of transfer, inform investors by means of a durable medium, such as on paper or in electronic format, about the reasons for the merger, the potential effects for investors and the rights of investors in connection with the merger, as well as about material procedural aspects.
-The Key Information Document for the investment undertaking to which the assets of the feeder fund are to be transferred must also be sent to investors.
+The Company must, in advance of the proposed key date of transfer, inform investors of the feeder fund by means of a durable medium, such as on paper or in electronic format, about the reasons for the merger, the potential effects for investors and the rights of investors in connection with the merger, as well as about material procedural aspects.
+The Key Information Document for the investment undertaking to which the feeder fund's assets are to be transferred must also be sent to investors.
 The investor must receive the aforementioned information at least 30 days in advance of the deadline for the redemption or exchange of the investor's units.

-Investors have five working days before the proposed key date of transfer to either return their units at no additional cost other than the costs incurred for the liquidation of the feeder fund or to exchange their units for units of another feeder fund that is also managed by the Company or another entity belonging to the same group of companies and whose investment principles are comparable to those of the feeder fund.
+Investors have five working days before the proposed key date of transfer to either return their units at no additional cost other than the costs incurred for the liquidation of the feeder fund or to exchange their units for units of another openended retail investment undertaking that is also managed by the Company or another entity belonging to the same group of companies and whose investment principles are comparable to those of the feeder fund.